xbobekf/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/TokenId.md

 The `hash` methods provide a way to create a `TokenId` instance from a `Seq[Byte]` or a `String` value.
 The `unsafe` method creates a new `TokenId` instance from a given `Hash` value.

-Overall, the `TokenId` class and object provide a way to work with `TokenId` instances, which are used in the larger `alephium` project to represent unique identifiers for tokens.
+Overall, the `TokenId` class and object provide a way to work with `TokenId` instances, which are used in the larger `oxygenium` project to represent unique identifiers for tokens.
 The `TokenId` instances are created from `Hash` values and provide various utility methods for working with them.
 ## Questions:
- 1. What is the purpose of the `TokenId` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `TokenId` class and how is it used in the `oxygenium` project?

-   The `TokenId` class represents a unique identifier for a token in the `alephium` project.
+   The `TokenId` class represents a unique identifier for a token in the `oxygenium` project.
 It is used to identify tokens in various parts of the project, such as contracts and transactions.

 2. What is the `generate` method used for and how does it work?